Draegerwerk/SDCcc/README.md

 After a test run, a folder *testruns* is created in the same directory as the executable by default.
 The directory can be changed with the command line argument `test_run_directory` (see Section **Running SDCcc**) and the results are saved in that folder.
-Each test run has its own directory, which is named according to the following scheme *SDCcc-Testrun_YYYY-MM-DDTHH-mm-SS*, unless the command line argument `no_subdirecotries` is set, in which case the test run files are saved directly in the *testruns* folder.
+Each test run has its own directory, which is named according to the following scheme *SDCcc-Testrun_YYYY-MM-DDTHH-mm-SS*, unless the command line argument `no_subdirectories` is set, in which case the test run files are saved directly in the *testruns* folder.
 Inside this directory there is a subdirectory *Database* and three files *SDCcc.log*, *TEST-SDCcc_direct.xml* and *TEST-SDCcc_invariant.xml*. *Database* is a database in which all messages exchanged during the test run are recorded. *SDCcc.log* is the complete log file of the test run